Science Writers and Communicators of Canada

 ARTICLE 2.4 - ANNUAL FINANCIAL STATEMENTS

-Annual financial statements will be presented at the Annual General Meeting, and members may also receive a copy free of charge at any time upon request.
+Annual financial statements will be presented at the meeting of members.
+Members may also receive a copy free of charge at any time upon request.

 ● We are a national alliance of professional science communicators in all media.

-● Our mission is to cultivate excellence in science writing and science journalism.
+● Our mission is to cultivate excellence in science communication.

-● Our goal is to increase public awareness of science in Canadian culture.
+● Our goal is to increase public awareness and accessibility of science in Canadian culture.

 ARTICLE 3.2 - SPECIFIC GOALS AND OBJECTIVES

-● to promote and reward balanced and accurate science reporting in Canada
+● To promote and reward balanced and accurate science communication in Canada.

-● to initiate educational and training opportunities for science communicators in all regions of Canada
+● To initiate educational and training opportunities for science communicators in all regions of

-● to encourage communication between scientists and journalists
+● To encourage communication between scientists and science communicators.

-● to encourage greater awareness among editors, producers and other gatekeepers of the need for science coverage
+● To encourage greater awareness among editors, producers, industry and government

 ARTICLE 4 - MEMBERSHIP